 Once these conditions have been met, the controller may store and use the data for an indefinite period of time and if he wishes to publish the results and analyses obtained, he must anonymize such data.

-It is necessary to make the prevention that this type of data is not the same as the “statistical data“, defined by the Bill as the “data that, in its origin, or as a consequence of its processing, can not be associated with an identified or identifiable data subject“.
+It is necessary to make the prevention that this type of data is not the same as the “statistical data“, defined by the new law as the “data that, in its origin, or as a consequence of its processing, can not be associated with an identified or identifiable data subject“.
 The latter are not personal data, unlike personal data for historical, statistical, scientific and study or research purposes.

 3. Geolocation data

-• The type of geolocation data that will be processed.
+- The type of geolocation data that will be processed.

-• Purpose and duration of the processing.
+- Purpose and duration of the processing.

-• Possibility of communication or transfer to a third party for the provision of a service with added value.
+- Possibility of communication or transfer to a third party for the provision of a service with added value.